atc0005/send2teams/README.md

 ## Overview

-Small CLI tool used to submit messages to Microsoft Teams. `send2teams` is intended for use by Nagios, scripts or other scripted actions that may need to submit pass/fail results to a MS Teams channel.
+Small CLI tool used to submit messages to Microsoft Teams. `send2teams` is intended for use by Nagios, scripts or other actions that may need to submit pass/fail results to a MS Teams channel.

 Many thanks to the developer/contributors of the `dasrick/go-teams-notify` package for making this tool possible.